ALUMINUM EXTRUSION BENDING MACHINE

 Incorporating a mandrel or other tool component to grip the rotary die can prevent creasing or misshaping of the product, though its use isn’t required.
 The single axis-controlled revolution can bend within one-tenth of a degree for extremely precise bend angles.

-Hydraulic bending is often used when forming round tubes or pipes for applications such as handrails, and is ideal for extrusions with a large diameter, such as building signage.
+Hydraulic bending is often used when forming round tubes or pipes for applications such as handrails and is ideal for extrusions with a large diameter, such as building signage.

 Electric Rotary Draw Bending

-Electric rotary draw bending uses the same process as the hydraulic method, but allows faster setup.
+Electric rotary draw bending uses the same process as the hydraulic method but allows faster setup.
 The bends also are more accurate and easily repeated because angles and rotations can be automated in a machine’s programmable logic controller.
 Rotations of the extruded aluminum also can be mechanized for variable plane bends.

-4. Three-Roll Bending
+CNC Three-Roll Bending

 Three-roll bending pushes an extrusion around three different rolls placed in a triangular shape.
 The rolls are adjusted to form a precise angle, up to a 360-degree rotation, that can roll horizontally or vertically.
 As the extrusion is slowly moved across the power-driven rollers, it begins to curve and bend.

-Extrusions are limited to a single bend per cycle, meaning a higher angle of bend would take longer to reach the desired angle.
+Extrusions are limited to a single bend per cycle, meaning a higher angle of the bend would take longer to reach the desired angle.
 Though it may take longer, the maximum bend radius is unlimited.
 Symmetrical profiles are preferable for roll bending.

 During stretch forming, an extrusion is placed along a rounded, fixed bending die and clamped in place on each end.
 The machine begins to swing the clamped ends downward to angles up to 180 degrees, and the extrusion is bent around the die to reach the desired form.

 The bend radius is unlimited with this method.
-A stretch forming machine can bend, twist and lift an extrusion simultaneously to create unique, specified shapes and angles for parts up to 25 feet long.
+A stretch-forming machine can bend, twist and lift an extrusion simultaneously to create unique, specified shapes and angles for parts up to 25 feet long.
 This method also offers the most accurate and consistent bending through elongation control.
 Because of the way the rounded, fixed bending die pushes on the extrusion, stretch forming has the least amount of surface distortion and traffic marking on the extruded piece.

 Stretch forming is commonly used for parts with a larger bend radius, as the minimum bend radius is generally two to three times greater than other forming/bending methods.